-This escorted tour of Loire Valley Chateaux, one of the most delightful day excursions from Paris, takes you to visit two of the most legendary chateaux of France.
+This private escorted tour of Loire Valley Châteaux, one of the most delightful day excursions from Paris, takes you to visit two of the most legendary châteaux of France: Chambord, Chenonceau and Amboise.
 It also introduces you to the beautiful Loire Valley (often called the Garden of France), and leads you into the realms of some of the most colorful personalities of French history.
 It further gives you the opportunity to sample the wine and cuisine of one of the country’s most renowned regions.

-The Chateau in Chenonceaux could hardly offer more of a contrast: although built at virtually the same time as Chambord, in the early 16th century, there is a feminine refinement in the lines of Chenonceau that reflects the roles in its creation of Catherine Briçonnet, the wife of its builder, and Catherine de Medici, who later transformed it.
-Chenonceau was also the home of Henri II and Diane de Poitiers, whose lifelong affair colors and suffuses its history.
-Diane’s Italian garden and Catherine de Medici’s park are equally attractive highlights of this tour.
+The Château in Chenonceaux could hardly offer more of a contrast: although built at virtually the same time as Chambord, in the early 16th century, there is a feminine refinement in the lines of Chenonceau that reflects the roles in its creation of Catherine Briçonnet, the wife of its builder and Catherine de Medici, who later transformed it.
+Chenonceau was also the home of Henri II and his mistress, Diane de Poitiers, whose lifelong affair colors and suffuses its history.
+Diane’s Italian garden and Catherine de Medici’s park are equally attractive highlights of this tour canadian pharmacy viagra.

-Our tour of Loire Valley chateaux concludes at the end of our visit of Chenonceau with a two and one half hour drive back to Paris.
+viagra online Our private tour of Loire Valley châteaux concludes with a two and one half hour drive back to Paris.